 SMSF trustees can generate returns by buying and selling investment assets.
 However, as the Australian Taxation Office (ATO) notes, any earnings made from the disposal of an asset may attract capital gains tax (CGT).
 The ATO points out that the actual tax liability of the SMSF will depend on a number of factors, so let’s go over the some situations in which an SMSF will be liable to pay CGT, and how much tax it may need to pay.

 What constitutes a capital gain?

 Broadly speaking, you make a capital gain if you end up with a profit after buying and selling an asset.
-For example, if you bought a house for $300,000 and sold it a few years later for $400,000 you would have made a capital gain of around $100,000 – although you’d need to take into account buying and selling costs to work out the exact figure.
+For example, if you bought an investment property for $300,000 and sold it a few years later for $400,000 you would have made a capital gain of around $100,000 – although you’d need to take into account buying and selling costs to work out the exact figure.
 On the other hand, if you sell an asset for less than it cost you to buy, according to the ATO you’ve made a capital loss.

 The ATO requires that you report capital gains and losses in your individual income tax return and pay tax at your marginal tax rate; CGT is not a separate tax or special rate.
 Likewise, the ATO points out that SMSFs must also include capital gains and losses in their income tax return.

 How much CGT do SMSFs have to pay?